 Studies are currently taking place in SE24 to investigate if it is possible to improve the sharing between different categories of SRDs in the band 862-868 MHz.
 The output from these studies will appear shortly in ECC Report WI 42-2 [58].
 Previously SE24 had concluded in ECC Report 200 [33] that SRDs operating below 25 mW e.r.p. and using either DAA or a DC of less than 1% could share the entire band 865- 868 MHz with RFID.
 They are now investigating if additional sharing might be possible.
 In particular they are looking at the feasibility of sharing in the four high power RFID channels.
 One of the candidates under consideration is Network Access Points with power levels up to 500 mW e.r.p. for use in `smart metering.
 In addition there may be opportunities for other SRDs, with a requirement to operate at power levels up to 100 mW e.r.p, to share the high power channels.
 The results from this study are expected to be available before the end of 2015.

-The whole document assumes the availability of the 4-channel plan.
+The whole of this clause assumes the availability of the 4-channel plan.
 For this reason it is fundamental that it forms part of the Sixth Update of the EC Decision for SRDs.
 In May 2015, ECC WGFM endorsed the proposals of the SRD/MG to include the current regulation for UHF RFID in the technical annex of the EC Decision for SRDs.
 For UHF RFID, WGFM agreed that the proposal for inclusion in the EC Decision for SRDs should be based on the 4-channel RFID plan since it fosters a more efficient use and sharing of the spectrum.

 CEPT proposes to include provisions for UHF RFID in the EC Decision for SRDs as set out in Annex 3 of this Report and to repeal Decision 2006/804/EC.
 Existing RFID systems which are not based on the 4-channel plan are allowed to continue to operate (“grandfathering”).

-So in a nutshell it is possible to specify a suitable transition period.

 RFID interrogator devices placed on the market before the repeal date of Decision 2006/804/EC which operate outside of the provisions of the standardised 4-channel plan are considered to be ‘grandfathered’.
 I.e. they should be continuously permitted to be used in line with the provisions set out in Decision 2006/804/EC before the repeal date.
 It is considered that the number of such RFID interrogator devices on the market is extremely small.

 CEPT is changing the entry for UHF RFID in 865-868 MHz in Annex 11 of ERC/REC 70-03 [5] accordingly to avoid any discrepancies at the time of this Report undergoing the CEPT approval process.

-[55] [45]
+It has to be stressed that RFID interrogators shall transmit only when necessary to perform the intended operation, i.e. when RFID tags are expected to be present.
+In addition, the maximum period of continuous interrogator transmission shall not exceed 4s and the period between consecutive transmissions of an interrogator on the same channel shall be at least 100ms in order to ensure most efficient use of available channels for the general benefit of all users.
+Antenna beamwidth limits shall be observed as described in the standard EN 302 208 [55].

+Hence, the proposed new entry in the technical annex of the EC Decision for SRDs is proposed to refer to the techniques to access spectrum and mitigate interference that provide at least equivalent performance to the techniques described in harmonised standards adopted under Directive 2014/53/EU [45].

 UWB